 Mediation is applied when divorce or separation is the outcome that a couple has determined for their relationship.
 Mediation is the less acrimonious and cost effective method of coming to agreements on care and contact arrangements for children (parenting plan), financial and maintenance matters.
 Mediation is the remedial alternative to lengthy and expensive legal processes that often have a devastating impact on relationships.
 Successful co-parenting is based on the quality of communication between the divorced parties.

 Often the high conflict relationship between parents continues post-divorce which makes it difficult for them to manage their parenting plan and other decisions about their children.
-Provision is made in divorce settlements for the appointment of a facilitator.The facilitator is appointed by naming the person in the consent paper, by FAMAC or by agreement between the (ex)-spouses on a specific facilitator.
-The task of the facilitator is to uphold the best interest of the child at all times as in accordance with the Children’s Act No.38, 2005.
+Provision is made in divorce settlements for the appointment of a facilitator (Parenting Coordinator).The facilitator (PC) is appointed by naming the person in the consent paper, by FAMAC or by agreement between the (ex)-spouses on a specific facilitator (PC).
+The task of the facilitator (PC) is to uphold the best interest of the child at all times as in accordance with the Children’s Act No.38, 2005.